Move That Mattress On The Floor Already!

 Nothing gives better and firmer back support than the floor.
 There might be a sag in the mattress you were planning to use.
 One of those springs might be compressed out of all recognition.
 I’d be willing to bet the feel when you move the mattress to the floor is going to improve a lot.

 Having a sag in the bed—especially in the middle—is a good way to bring on lower back pain.
 The ligaments holding your spine together slowly, slowly, slowly get stretched.
-You’ll find yourself hurting all throughout the rest of the next day on a mattress resting on a bed frame.
+You’ll find yourself hurting throughout the rest of the next day on a mattress resting on a bed frame.

 When there’s a sag right in the middle of the bed, it can be tricky to avoid it.
 You’ll probably end up contorting yourself in a strange position to try to do so.
 Doing that is a good way to end up with middle and lower back pain as well.
 People generally do best aligned more or less straightly on their backs or on their sides.
 Curved like a “C” or a “U” not so much.